EnricoMi/publish-unit-test-result-action/README.md

       path: ${{ github.event_path }}
 ```

-Add the following action step to your CI workflow to upload unit test results as artifacts.
+Add the following action step to your CI workflow to upload test results as artifacts.
 Adjust the value of `path` to fit your setup:

 ```yaml